-“When I take my kids to school, all I do is wave and say hi to everyone.
-I have to be right in the thick of things.
-But it’s not because I am that outgoing.
-I’m scared others won’t like me.”
+“When I take my kids to school, I feel like I have to wave and say hi to everyone.
+I have to be right in the thick of things, but I’m not doing that because I’m truly outgoing.
+I’m afraid if I don’t that the others won’t like me.

-“When I walk my daughter into school, I am so self-conscious that all I can manage is to cling to her hand, my head down, and get her into her classroom before anyone says anything to me.
-My heart is racing but I try to hide how nervous I am.”
+Joan had her own story.
+She was struggling with anxiety and moderate depression that caused her to isolate herself from others.
+“When I walk my daughter into school, all I can manage is to cling to her hand, my head down, and get her into her classroom before anyone says anything to me.
+My heart is racing but I try to hide how nervous I am.

-“There is this woman there.
-She is so comfortable in her skin.
+There’s another mom I see every morning.
+She’s so comfortable in her skin.
 She obviously knows everyone.
-I am sure her kids are always invited to play.
+I’m sure her kids are always invited to playdates.
 I wish so much I could just say hello to her but I wouldn’t fit in.
 So I get out of there as quickly as possible.”

 I kid you not.
 I couldn’t tell them they were talking about each other.
 But I knew.

-1) We are all on a spectrum. [tweetthis]There is someone, today, that is looking at you.
-Seeing things in you that are worthy.[/tweetthis] You may never be aware of it.
-You might want to adopt traits or habits you see in others.
-Yet you are being admired as well.
+1) Someone admires you.
+Believe it or not, there is someone, today, that’s looking at you and seeing things in you that are worthy and that they wish they had.
+You may never be aware of them, but they almost certainly exist.
+So while you might want to adopt traits or habits you see in others, remember that you’re being admired as well.

-5) Admitting your insecurities is a path to decreasing comparison with others and accepting yourself.
-If you state openly that you are vulnerable in an area, then your own tendency to dislike that trait in yourself will diminish.
-It’s not that bad that you are shy.
-Or hesitate to take risks.
-Talk a lot or avoid conflict.
-Worry too much or struggle to make goals.
-Weigh more than you want or don’t feel desirable.
+5) Admit your vulnerabilities – things you’d like to improve on.
+If you state openly that you’re vulnerable in an area, then your own tendency to dislike that trait in yourself will diminish.
+So you’re shy, hesitate to take risks, talk a lot, avoid conflict, worry too much, or struggle to make goals?
+So what?
 If you accept it and want to change, then it’s more possible if you can talk about it.